Permutation Weighting: Experiments

-Figure \ref{fig:KS-incorrect} shows results for the realistic case in which the researcher does not know the correct specifications of the confounding relationships of the covariate set with treatment.
-In these results, PW with boosting drastically improves on the state-of-the-art weighting estimators, reducing by around $40\%$ the IRMSE relative to state of the art balancing propensity scores at $n=5000$.
-At smaller sample sizes, the improvements are less substantial, but even by $n=1000$, PW with boosting outperforms stable balancing weights, the best performing linear weighting model.
-This is unsurprising, given that boosting is able to learn a more expressive balancing model (and, therefore, reduce bias) more effectively than any other method.
-Once there is sufficient data to learn a flexible classification model, then, PW begins to greatly outperform the state-of-the-art.
-A standard propensity score estimated by gradient boosted decision trees does not solve the issues faced by propensity scores, leading to large biases in estimation and subsequently large IRMSE.
-Detailed results in tabular format are available in appendix~\ref{app:more_sims}.
+Figure \ref{fig:KS-incorrect} shows results for the more realistic case in which the researcher does not know the correct specifications of the confounding relationships of the covariate set with treatment.
+In these results, PW with boosting drastically improves on the existing weighting estimators, reducing by around $30\%$ the IRMSE relative to balancing propensity scores at $n=2000$.
+At smaller sample sizes, the improvements are less substantial, but even by $n=500$, PW with boosting provides superior performance.
+This is unsurprising, given that boosting is able to learn a more expressive balancing model (and, therefore, reduce bias) more effectively than other balancing methods.
+A standard propensity score estimated by gradient boosted decision trees does not solve the issues faced by propensity scores, leading to large biases in estimation and subsequently large IRMSE across all sample sizes.
+Detailed results in tabular format are available in Appendix~\ref{app:more_sims}.
+A similar simulation study on a continuous treatment is detailed in Appendix~\ref{app:kangschafer-continuous}.